-Some successful people can change a thought in their mind and find motivation.
-I for one can’t always go from being unmotivated to be being rearing to go and full of creativity all the time.
-However, I can share some productivity habits from successful people that I have taken onboard and found to have helped me become more productive.
+Some successful people can change a thought in their minds and find motivation.
+I for one can’t always go from being unmotivated to be rearing to go and full of creativity all the time.
+However, I can share some productivity habits from successful people that I have taken on board and found to have helped me become more productive.
 Maybe they will help you too.

 5 PROVEN PRODUCTIVITY HABITS

 Start your day with ‘me time’.
 When you start your day doing something for yourself, you will find your day becomes more productive.
 Enabling you to focus on the important tasks of the day.
 Hal Elrod developed ‘The Morning Miracle’ to start the day.
 The positive ways to start the day that Hal Elrod teaches definitely help you transform your life.

 Write a list of all the things you need to do today.
 Just write it all down.
 Do not worry about which order you need to do things just write it down and then sort the list out.

 To sort out the list, remove anything into a separate column that is a habit, like going for a walk.
 Habits need a separate list as they become a way of life.

 Having too many things on your list is overwhelming, therefore remove the items you can delegate.

 Some items on the list are going to have more than one task that requires to be completed.
 Be sure to tackle these tasks in manageable steps.
 All too often we underestimate what we can do in a week if only the tasks were broken down.